IreneZoi/PlotsConfigurations/README.md

 ## Datacards
-You can now proceed making datacards (`mkDatacards.py --help` to see all available options):
+You can now proceed making datacards (`mkDatacards.py --help` to see all available options).
+Remember to use the correct nuisance in the config file.
+Example command:

     mkDatacards.py --pycfg configuration.py --inputFile rootFile/plots_TAG.root

+Let's start with the EWK only fit.
+- For 2018:

+    mkDatacards.py --pycfg=configuration_fit_v4.5_2018_split.py --inputFile rootFile_fit_v4.5_2018_split/plots_fit_v4.5_2018_split.root --skipMissingNuisance

 If you need yield tables in either .tex or .csv format, after running the FitDiagnostics method of Combine on a workspace obtained from the datacards: